-This post covers synopsis of 5 Recent and Important GST judgements.
-Hoping these judgements will help you to comprehend the handy issues rising in the GST regime in a superior manner.
+This post covers synopsis of 5 Recent and Important latest GST judgements.
+Hoping these GST latest case laws and GST landmark judgements will help you to comprehend the handy issues rising in the GST regime in a superior manner.
+Here, see the latest high court judgement on GST where famous GST case laws discuss.

 Case: Input tax credit claimed deceitfully by the issue of fake inward invoices.